tholonia/iching_cli/book/v2/markdown/hexagram_21.md

 ##### *The Dawn of the Nuclear Age*

 #### On July 16, 1945, as the morning light barely touched the horizon of the New Mexico desert, the Trinity test forever changed the course of history.
 Scientists from the Manhattan Project had gathered to witness the detonation of the world’s first atomic bomb, an experiment that embodied human ingenuity and the perilous potentials of technology.
 The device known as "the Gadget" symbolized the zenith of years of fervent research and development, fueled by the pressing demands of World War II.
 At precisely 5:29 a.m., the bomb exploded with a blinding flash, releasing a power that rivaled the sun itself.
 In that moment of overwhelming force and radiance, the age of nuclear energy dawned, unveiling mankind's ability to harness the fundamental forces of the universe.
 Yet, the success of the Trinity test also heralded profound ethical and existential dilemmas that would shape geopolitical landscapes for decades.
-As the shockwave rippled across the desert and faded into a foreboding silence, humanity stood at the brink of a new era—one defined by both unprecedented power and the weighty responsibility to wield it wisely.
+As the shockwave rippled across the desert and faded into a foreboding silence, humanity stood at the brink of a new era, one defined by both unprecedented power and the weighty responsibility to wield it wisely.

 <div style="font-size: 8pt;font-style:italic">Source: Richard Rhodes, "The Making of the Atomic Bomb" (1986), The Manhattan Project National Historical Park</div>